 Hillside to buy control of 15-unit bedding chain

-Hillside Bedding has signed a letter of intent to acquire a majority interest in a chain of 15 bedding stores, one of the largest in the Southeast with annual revenues of approximately $15 million, within the next month.
+Hillside Bedding has signed an agreement of intent to acquire a majority interest in a chain of 15 bedding stores, one of the largest chains in the Southeast with annual revenues of approximately $15 million, within the next month.

 The company plans to invest $750,000 and 200,000 shares of its stock to purchase 50.1 percent of the sleep shop chain.
 Robert Martire, president of Hillside, declined to name the firm, but retailers that might fit the bill are Mattress Direct of Houston, Mattress Giant of Dallas, and The Mattress Firm of Houston.

 Hillside, an $11.3 million chain, avoided liquidation earlier this year by raising $4.1 million through a stock offering to raise funds to repurchase franchises and open new stores.
-Sleep Safety Council slates emission tests
+Have a look at related article at Sleep Safety Council slates emission tests

 Following the public offering, the company repurchased 11 franchised stores, bringing its total number of stores to 31 in March.
 Due to subsequent store closings, however, the number of stores has fluctuated and dropped to 13.

-Martire said the 18 stores that have closed this year included eight former franchises on Long Island, N.Y., that proved to be unprofitable and all of its New Jersey stores, including some that were closed after operating for just a few months.
+Martire said the 18 bedding and queen size futon mattress stores that have closed this year included eight former franchises on Long Island, N.Y., that proved to be unprofitable and all of its New Jersey stores, including some that were closed after operating for just a few months.